 Kitchen garden trug

-Every gardener needs a good trugg.
-Whether it’s for gathering fruit, veg or flowers a reliable trugg is something a gardener will likely use throughout the year.
-This trugg design riffs off the original 1950s galvanised metal trugg which was sleek and iconic.
+Every gardener needs a good trug.
+Whether it's for gathering fruit, veg or flowers a reliable trug is something a gardener will likely use throughout the year.
+This trug design riffs off the original 1950s galvanised metal trug which was sleek and iconic.
 Crocus have redesigned it somewhat, offering a lacquered surface of protection from rust and scrapes and measuring 45cm in length , 32cm in width and 11cm in depth.

 Victorian Grow House